cwcromwell/docs/python_sdk_setup.md

-# Get started with the eBay Python Feed SDK
+# How I got started with the eBay Python Feed SDK

-Here's what I did:
+Here's what I've done so far:

 * Cloned the repository
 * Installed and debugged dependencies